Ezequiel Tovar Player Props: Rockies vs. Phillies

 Phillies Pitching Rankings

-- Strahm makes the start for the Phillies, his fourth of the season.
-He is 1-1 with a 2.13 ERA and 16 strikeouts in 12 2/3 innings pitched.
+- The Phillies will send Nola (1-2) to make his fifth start of the season.
+He is 1-2 with a 5.91 ERA and 19 strikeouts through 21 1/3 innings pitched.

-- In his last appearance on Saturday against the Cincinnati Reds, the left-hander went 2 2/3 innings, allowing three earned runs while surrendering two hits.
+- The righty's last time out came on Sunday against the Cincinnati Reds, when he went six innings, surrendering two earned runs while giving up five hits.

-- The 31-year-old has an ERA of 2.13, with 11.4 strikeouts per nine innings, in four games this season.
-Opponents are hitting .156 against him.

 © 2023 Data Skrive.
 All rights reserved.